 How to Make Meatball Pasta Casserole

 Step 2.
 In a 9 x 13 casserole dish, add the uncooked pasta, spaghetti sauce, milk, water, meatballs, and seasonings.
 Stir to combine.
-It’s just an easy dump and recipe.
+It’s just an easy dump and bake recipe.

 Step 3.
 Next, cover the baking dish with aluminum foil and bake the casserole for 45 minutes.
 Remove the foil and check if the pasta is done.
 It should be firm and cooked through.
 If the pasta needs more time, replace the foil and bake for several more minutes.